How does Agent Assist work?

 The simple answer is… with ease!
 Fortunately, the majority of payment providers have modern APIs that we’re able to integrate with our secure cloud services.
 Additionally, payment providers are usually PCI compliant, so we have no issue integrating our secure cloud with their services.
 Payments made via PCI Pal are processed by the provider at the same speed (or quicker) than you would find using their virtual terminals directly.
 But we don’t get too involved; we just do our job of securing your customers’ data and all your other systems can behave as normal.

 What is DTMF bleed?

-DTMF bleed is the term used to describe short duration snippets of DTMF tones that can sometimes be heard at the call centre side even when a DTMF masking solution is in place.
+DTMF bleed is the term used to describe short duration snippets of DTMF tones that can sometimes be heard at the call center side even when a DTMF masking solution is in place.
 This can occur in some DTMF masking solutions because the algorithm to detect the presence of a tone can take several milliseconds to detect the presence of a tone.
-During this time the masking solution may not supress the tone and a small portion of the tone slips through and reaches the contact centre environment.
-The biggest consequence of this is that when it occurs, the contact centre is brought back in scope of PCI DSS.
+During this time the masking solution may not suppress the tone and a small portion of the tone slips through and reaches the contact center environment.
+The biggest consequence of this is that when it occurs, the contact center is brought back in scope of PCI DSS.